sushanthr/TheCollective/Storage.md

  ```

 When there is a private conversation between two users a new Group is created for them with a group home folder - and rest of the policy around groups follows for that conversation.

+Where Should a group live?
+The storage location for a group is dicatated by the deletion policy.
+A user's public/friends group should delete as soon as his home folder is removed, hence these are placed inside his home folder.
+Any other group with multiple owners will live in the root directory as a group home folder.

  ## .key files
 These are the public keys used to encrypt any files in the subtree.
 If a folder must not be encrypted it will have a .nokey file.

+## File/Folder meta data
+The following meta data is needed for each file folder
+- Creation Date
+- Modification Date
+- Read UIDs (For a directory this grants permission to see the structure, for files it allows reading the file)
+- Write UIDs (For a directory this allows adding files, for a file it allows modifying a file)
+- Delete UIDs (For a directory allows deleting directory and any file, for a file it allows deleting the file)